-Essay Revisions: Because the majority of points in this class is made up of the essay grades, you are invited to complete revisions of these essays as many times as you'd like; by putting in that effort and investing deeply in your education, your writing will improve - and thus the grade you've earned will reflect that.
+Essay Revisions: Because the majority of your grade in this class comes from the major essays, you are invited to complete revisions of these essays as many times as you'd like; by putting in that effort and investing deeply in your education, your writing will improve - and thus the grade you've earned will reflect that.
+However, you must turn in an essay by the original due date/time; otherwise, every subsequent revision submission will automatically lose 5% of its total grade.
 More information will be available on this as the essays are introduced.